Vuex Axios: How to Send Vuex Axios GET Request in Vue

 So, it will fetch the coins and commit the mutation called SET_COINS.

-This mutation set our Vue.js application state’s coins array to the fetched coins.
+This mutation sets our Vue.js application state’s coins array to the fetched coins.

-Now, that coins we map here inside computed properties.
+Now, the coins we map here are inside computed properties.

-Finally, loop through all the coins and display it as a table format.
+Finally, loop through all the coins and display them in a table format.

 Vuex Axios Get Request Tutorial With Example